microsoft/api-guidelines/graph/patterns/longRunningOperations.md

 There are some deviations from the base guidelines where Microsoft Graph API standards require that you do one of the following:

-- For RELO pattern you should return the Content-Location header that indicates the location of the resource.
+- For RELO pattern you should return the Location header that indicates the location of the resource.
-  - The API response says the targeted resource is being created by returning a 201 status code and the resource URI is provided in the Content-Location header, but the response indicates that the request is not completed by including "Provisioning" status.
+  - The API response says the targeted resource is being created by returning a 201 status code and the resource URI is provided in the Location header, but the response indicates that the request is not completed by including "Provisioning" status.

 - For LRO pattern you should return the Location header that indicates the location of a new stepwise operation resource.
   - The API response says the operation resource is being created at the URL provided in the Location header and indicates that the request is not completed by including a 202 status code.